-We’re the charity that saved the Kennet & Avon Canal which runs from Bristol to Reading.
-Now we work to Protect, Enhance and Promote Britain’s best waterway.
+We’re the charity that saved the Kennet and Avon Canal which runs from Bristol to Reading.
+Now we work to promote the Canal to the benefit of all its users, the communities through which it passes, and its heritage

 We offer boat trips at locations along the canal (Bradford on Avon, Devizes, Hungerford, Newbury and Reading) as well as operating our accessible boat fleet from Great Bedwyn.
 Our Bruce Accessible Boats enable disabled people and their families to enjoy holidays and day trips on the Kennet and Avon Canal.